WDAY (AM): Programming

-WDAY features local talk shows weekdays hosted by Bonnie Amistadi, Steve Hallstrom, Ronnie Lee, Janae White, and Jay Thomas, as well as local news and weather updates and national news updates from ABC News Radio.
+WDAY features local talk shows weekdays hosted by Bonnie Amistadi, Jace Denman, Steve Hallstrom, Ronnie Lee, Janae White, and Jay Thomas, as well as local news and weather updates and national news updates from ABC News Radio.
 WDAY radio also airs newscasts simulcast from Valley News Live.
-Until 2025 it simulcasted newscasts from WDAY-TV everyday, featured live sports play-by-play, and nationally syndicated programming.
+Until 2025, it simulcast newscasts from WDAY-TV everyday, featured live sports play-by-play, and nationally syndicated programming.
 Shows include Markley, Van Camp, and Robbins, Ben Shapiro, Red Eye Radio, Kim Komando, Gary Sullivan and Leo Laporte.
-From 1953 to 2025 through its co-ownership with WDAY-TV, the radio station has the capability to simulcast on WDAY-TV in the event of an emergency during WDAY-TV's typical off air hours.
+From 1953 to 2025, through its co-ownership with WDAY-TV, the radio station had the capability to simulcast on WDAY-TV in the event of an emergency during WDAY-TV's typical off air hours.
 This occurred in 2009 during the Red River floods.
-This ended when the previous owner, Forum Communications, sold the station.
+This ended when the previous owner, Forum Communications Company, sold the station.

 History

 Effective December 1, 1921, the Department of Commerce, which regulated radio at this time, adopted regulations setting aside two wavelengths for use by broadcasting stations: 360 meters (833 kHz) for "entertainment" programs, and 485 meters (619 kHz) for "market and weather" reports.
-On May 23, 1922, WDAY's first license, as North Dakota's first radio station, was issued to Kenneth M. Hance at 117 Broadway in Fargo for operation on both wavelengths, although station publicity has traditionally reported that broadcasting began on the previous day.
+On May 23, 1922, WDAY's first license, as North Dakota's first radio station, was issued to Kenneth M. Hance at 117 Broadway in Fargo for operation on both wavelengths; on June 14, it started broadcasting weather reports.
+The station would later start its broadcasts on Mondays and Thursdays, effective August 17, 1922.

 The WDAY call sign was randomly assigned from a sequential list of available call letters.
 Currently most stations west of the Mississippi River have call letters beginning with "K".
 However, WDAY was licensed before the government changed the dividing line between W and K call signs.
 Prior to the January 1923 establishment of the Mississippi River as the boundary, call letters beginning with "W" were generally assigned to stations east of an irregular line formed by the western state borders from North Dakota south to Texas, with calls beginning with "K" going only to stations in states west of that line.

 In July, WDAY's schedule on 360 meters was reported to be musical programs on Monday, Wednesday and Friday plus baseball scores and general news daily at 7:30 p.m. except Sunday, and, on 485 meters, weather reports daily at 7:30 p.m., both by voice and by Morse Code.
 In 1923 ownership was changed to Fargo Radio Service (Kenneth N. Hance), which later became the Radio Equipment Corporation.

 WDAY celebrated its 50th anniversary on May 22, 1972.